jakobhuerner/jakobhuerner.github.io/_posts/2021-05-14-spring_forest.md

 ![Forest in spring](../images/20210514/spring_forest_4.jpg)

-Picture taken with the Sony A7C and Sony FE 4-5.6/28-60mm.
+Picture taken with the Sony A7C and the Sony FE 4-5.6/28-60mm.